diegocalb/diegocalb/README.md

-- 👋 Hi, I’m @diegocalb.
-I'm a biologist, a biology teacher & professor and a data scientist.
+-I'am a biologist and data scientist.

-- 📫 You can contact me on Linkedin
+This repo contains different data projects that I've analyzed.

 <!---
 diegocalb/diegocalb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.